 At the time of promulgation EPA estimated that about 700 plants generated and discharged process wastewater.
 The facilities covered included both direct dischargers and plants that discharge to POTWs.
 The regulations for direct dischargers—those who discharge to surface waters—cover both continuous and intermittent discharges, although the effluent limitations vary by that distinction.

-For indirect dischargers—those who discharge to POTWs, which is the larger number of plants—the effluent limits apply only to continuous dischargers.
-POTWs may elect to establish concentration-based standards for non-continuous discharges; details and instructions are included in the rulemaking support documents.
+For indirect dischargers, which is the larger number of plants, POTWs may elect to establish mass-based or concentration-based standards based on the limitations or standards established in the regulations.
 Special care needs to be given to potential for overlap of applicability to Metal Molding and Casting facilities with other categories, such as Metal Finishing (note particularly the presence or absence of six "core operations" that must be present for operations to be covered by the Metal Finishing regulations, 40 CFR Part 433), Aluminum Forming (40 CFR Part 467), and Copper Forming (40 CFR Part 468).
 Please review the MMC Development Document regarding process operations and associated wastewaters covered in each subcategory (Sections 3 and 5) and the Appendices, notably Appendix C.

 - Documents, including:

 Describes industry processes, pollutants generated, available control and treatment technologies, the technical basis for the final rule, and costs of the rule.
 Includes guidance for implementing the regulations (Appendix C).